KeckObservatory/RemoteObserving/README.md

         ssh_pkey: '/home/observer/.ssh/id_rsa',
         ```
 - (optional) Save VNC session password:
+    - (NOTE: This is for the final password prompt for each VNC window.)
     - Run the 'vncpasswd' command line utility and note where it saves the VNC password file.
     - Edit "local_config.yaml" to include the password file as a VNC start option:
         ```